QubitProducts/slapdash/README.md

 ### `pluck(array, key)`

 Returns a new array, containing the `key` attribute from each member of `array`.

-#### Notes

-  - Lodash actually implements this as an alias of `map`.
-Because I'm not a masochist, slapdash's version is as simple as possible.

 ### `reduce(array, callback, initialValue)`